panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 In the above examples the arguments `4` and `3`, as well the returned value `7` are all *numbers*.

-Knowing this, you can easily write the type of such a function:
+Let's write the TypeScript function type of the `sum()`:

 ```typescript
 (a: number, b: number) => number
 ```

 `(a: number, b: number)` is the part that indicates the parameters and their types.
+Enumerate as many parameters as you want.
 After the fat arrow indicate the return type: `=> number`.

 `type Sum = ...` is a [type alias](https://www.digitalocean.com/community/tutorials/typescript-type-alias#step-2-using-type-alias) in TypeScript.
 The type alias allows to reuse the type in many places without repetiing its definition.